libigl/libigl-example-project/README.md

     cmake ..
     make

-This should find and build the dependencies and create a `example_bin` binary.
+This should find and build the dependencies and create a `example` binary.

 ## Run